 "Three amateur astronomers are perplexed when the newest member of their team intercepts radio signals of seemingly impossible origin."

-On this day in 1952, Adventures of Superman aired "The Mind Machine."
-This served as the eighth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1952 (in the U.S.), Adventures of Superman aired "The Mind Machine."
+Officially, this served as the eighth episode of the program's first season, and here's the plot summary from IMDB.com:

 "A mobster kidnaps a scientist and takes possession of his invention.
 The crook uses the device to damage the minds of people testifying before an investigative committee.
 The victims die a short time later.
 Superman races to find the mobster before Lois Lane testifies before the committee."